Bianca Umali

-Maria Isadora Bianca Soler Umali ([ʊˈmali]; born March 2, 2000), professionally known as Bianca Umali, is a Filipino actress, television host, singer, dancer, and endorser.
+Maria Isadora Bianca Soler Umali ([ʊˈmali]; born March 2, 2000) is a Filipino actress, television host, singer, and dancer.

 Early and personal life

-Maria Isadora Bianca Soler Umali was born on March 2, 2000 in Parañaque, Metro Manila.
-She is her parents' only child.
-She has older half-siblings from her parents' past relationships: two half-sisters from her mother and three half-brothers and one half-sister from her father.
-Growing up, she was raised by her paternal grandmother.
-Her mother died of breast cancer in 2005 and her father died of a heart attack five years later.
-She currently lives in a hometown in Parañaque.
+Maria Isadora Bianca Soler Umali was born on March 2, 2000 in Parañaque, Philippines.
+She is the only child of May Soler and Jose Vicente Umali; both parents died from breast cancer in 2005 and a heart attack in 2010, respectively.
+Umali was later raised by her paternal grandmother, Victorina.
+She has older half-siblings from their previous relationships: two half-sisters from her mother and three half-brothers and one half-sister from her father.
 Umali also has relatives in Malolos, Bulacan.
-She attended Veritas Parochial School (renamed Veritas Catholic School) in Parañaque City.
+She attended Veritas Parochial School, which was later renamed Veritas Catholic School, in Parañaque City.

 Umali dated Miguel Tanfelix from 2014 to 2017.
 In 2022, actor Ruru Madrid confirmed that he and Umali have been dating for four years.
-In December 2020, Umali became a member of Iglesia Ni Cristo.
+Umali is an ambassador for organizations World Vision International and Department of the Interior and Local Government's "Buhay Ingatan, Droga'y Ayawan" program.
+In December 2020, Umali became a member of Iglesia ni Cristo.